-During the walk, visitors will see three palaces and two mansions which figured in the life of the Princess:
+During the walk, you will see three palaces and two mansions which figured in the life of the Princess:

 The plaques are the work of sculptor Alec Peever.
 They have a rose emblem at the centre and are etched in aluminium, which appears like a precious metal.
 The rose is heraldic in design, and while symbolising the Princess's enduring image, also symbolises Britain's traditions and heritage.
 The plaques are immediately recognisable at any point, and clearly direct walkers along the route.